Wollemi National Park

 Exploring World Heritage

-Part of the Greater Blue Mountains World Heritage Area, the spectacular landscapes of Wollemi National Park are carefully protected and preserved through a range of NPWS strategies.
+Part of the Greater Blue Mountains Area World Heritage Property, the spectacular landscapes of Wollemi National Park are carefully protected and preserved through a range of NPWS strategies.
 Educational initiatives and long-term conservation projects are in place in this park.
 NPWS welcomes community input and works to identify, protect, conserve, present, transmit to future generations and, where necessary, rehabilitate the park’s World Heritage values.

 Developing visitor facilities and experiences